Thursday, January 07, 2010

 Nicolaitanism - triumph over the lay people

-Jesus Hated the Nicolaitan Model of Church
+Jesus Hated the Nicolaitan Model of Church but why?

 As we read chapter 4 of Demons in the Sanctuary we see an example of this kind of church structure with one man clearly in charge.
 Pastor R. clearly not only preaches he leads the worship service.
 Pastor R. personally calls people to ensure attendance.
 Pastor R. exhorts on tithing to ensure finances.
 Pastor R. gives a ‘pre-rehearsed’ prophecy that places him back in the spot-light.
 There is no doubt; this is Pastor Rutherford’s church.
+It is all run by him and for him.

 The problem with this is that it does not please Christ and does not build up and free the Body of Christ to operate in fullness.
 It defeats the sense of unity that allowed the Holy Spirit to descend at Pentecost in the first place (Acts 2:2).
-It defeats the sense of a collegial team of peers that was present in the early church as Paul called for unity of the body in places like: Ephesians 4:3, Philippians 2:2, 1 Corinthians 12.

 In Demons in the Sanctuary Mira – Board treasurer – in not looking forward to confronting Pastor Rutherford regarding some bills.
 She has started to feel resentment at his misspending.
 She asks questions hesitatingly.
 He is short, then annoyed, cold and displeased and impatient.